Logo du gouvernement du Québec.

 Since 2006, the Generations Fund is an important pillar of the debt reduction strategy.

-Budget 2024‑2025 provides for an additional deposit of $400 million to the Generations Fund in 2024‑2025, drawn from a portion of the accumulated surplus of the Territorial Information Fund of the Ministère des Ressources naturelles et des Forêts.
-This deposit will be withdrawn in 2024‑2025, in order to directly repay maturing borrowings.
+Withdrawals from the Generations Fund to repay borrowings will stand at $4.4 billion in 2024‑2025.
+As announced in the 2024‑2025 budget, these withdrawals include an additional deposit of $400 million to the Generations Fund, drawn from a portion of the accumulated surplus of the Territorial Information Fund of the Ministère des Ressources naturelles et des Forêts.
+Withdrawals will be $2.5 billion in 2025‑2026.
+They stood at $2.5 billion in 2023‑2024.

 Generations Fund(millions of dollars)